 Fallkniven is another brand based out of Sweden (those Swedes know their knives!).
 They make a huge range of blades included folders, fixed blades, cooking knives, collector knives, and limited editions.
 I particularly love the beautiful wood handles on many of their knives.
 Any Fallkniven pocket knife is going to be outstanding craftsmanship and quality materials.
 You can’t go wrong.

 You have probably heard of most of these pocket knife brands because they are so popular.
 Most do outsource their knives to China or other countries.
 However, the quality is (mostly) still excellent when you buy one of their higher-end knives.

 Check out: KA-BAR Mule Lockback

 In addition to their signature knife, KA-BAR makes a huge variety of blades.
 The blades are mostly great quality, though there are some very cheap, entry-level models as well.
-It’s worth noting that a huge portion of their products are made in the USA.
+It’s worth noting that a considerable portion of their products is made in the USA.

 18. ESEE Knives